microsoft/vscode-tree-sitter-wasm/README.md

 > Note: If you're using Windows, you'll need to use WSL.
 Ensure Docker integration for WSL is enabled before attempting to build.
 Without this integration, the build process may encounter errors.

-First, install all of the dependencies using `npm install`.
+First, install all of the dependencies using `npm install`, use the `--force` flag if needed.
 You will also need to install [emscripten](https://emscripten.org/docs/getting_started/downloads.html).

 Then, build the the wasm files using `npm run build-wasm`, which will do the following:
 - Clone the tree-sitter repository